mbdraks/fortinet-zabbix/README.md

 - {$IF_ID1} = 1; IF ID where Egress Shaping is configured
 - {$IF_IN_ID1} = 2; IF ID where Ingress Shaping is configured

-### Template Links
+### Templates Included
+The following templates were included into this one (instead of linked) due to several users having issues during import process when the default templates are not present on their Zabbix install.
+All data and discovery was simply copied from them into this template.

-- Template Module EtherLike-MIB SNMPv2
+- Template Module EtherLike-MIB
-- Template Module Generic SNMPv2
+- Template Module Generic
-- Template Module Interfaces SNMPv2
+- Template Module Interfaces

 ### Discovery Rules
 - CPU Cores